hulyak/react-tutorial/docs/doc2.md

 When we type for the first name input, the last name input is disappearing. **Because state doesn't automatically merge and update the state.** `useState` does not "merge" its arguments with the old state.
 They just set the state.
 Every time, with every rerender we don't mutate our state, we get a completely new state, we can change our state with the setter function.

-In class components `setState` will merge the state, `useState` hook will not merge the state.
-To handle this, we will use `spread operator` to merge.
-With this, the setter object will copy every in the `name` object, and overwrite the `firstName` or `lastName` fields with a different value.
+In class components `setState` will merge the state; `useState` hook will not merge the state.
+To handle this, we will use the `spread operator` to merge.
+With this, the setter object will copy everything inside the `name` object, and overwrite the `firstName` or `lastName` fields with a different value.

 Let's see this in our code: